OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 A [pepper](https://tools.ietf.org/html/draft-whited-kitten-password-storage-04#section-4.2) can be used in addition to salting to provide an additional layer of protection.
 It is similar to a salt but has four key differences:

 - The pepper is **shared between all stored passwords**, rather than being *unique* like a salt.
-This makes a pepper predicable, and attempts to crack a password hash *probabilistic*.
-The static nature of a pepper also *weakens" hash collision resistance whereas the salt improves hash collision resistance by extending the length with unique characters that increase the entropy of input to the hashing function.
+This makes a pepper predictable and attempts to crack a password hash *probabilistic*.
+The static nature of a pepper also *weakens* hash collision resistance.
+In contrast, the salt improves hash collision resistance by extending the length with unique characters that increase the entropy of input to the hashing function.
 - The pepper is **not stored in the database**, unlike many implementations of a password salt (but not always true for a salt).
 - The pepper is not a mechanism to make password cracking **too hard to be feasible** for an attacker, like many password storage protections (salting among these) aim to do.